duffee/Mojolicious_session_example/docs/Getting_Started.md

 [localhost:3000/perldoc](http://localhost:3000/perldoc "Mojolicious Guides")
 to access the Guide.

-To access the online help for the mojo command, use
+To access the command line help for the mojo command, use
 ```
 mojo --help
 ```